lnls-sirius/discs-management/discs-readme.txt

 - include cables service in backup script
 - adapt DISCS services to run as linux services
 - allow access to DISCS service from outside the domain (who will host it?)
+- add info in sirius wiki on how to consume data using the REST interface.

 RBAC